 UITS recommends that you purchase and use devices that support 802.11a/b/g/n, supporting both 2.4 GHz and 5 GHz (dual-band) for 802.11n.

 Which Ethernet switches should I use?

 To prevent network problems, end-user Ethernet switches on the IU network must meet the basic requirements published by UITS.
-For an explanation of these requirements, and for testing instructions, see At IU, is my Ethernet switch compatible with the campus network?

 For recommended Ethernet switches, see At IU, what switches are recommended for use on the campus network?